m1010j/async-explorations-writeup/README.md

 - In Node.js, there is no slowdown when using the experimental worker module; but when not using workers, Node.js can be slower than Chromium-based browsers.
 - Memoization doesn't have any apparent performance benefit for asynchronous recursive functions.

-**tl;dr: Asynchronous recursive functions perform the best when run in the main thread in Chromium-based browsers.
+**tl;dr: Asynchronous recursive functions perform best when run in the main thread in Chromium-based browsers.
 But they are never faster, and usually much slower, than their synchronous counterparts.**

 To obtain my results, I wrote [Explorations in Asynchronicity][explorations], a benchmark and analysis tool.
 Here I discuss the most surprising results.
 Readers are invited to follow along by exploring [more results][explorations-results], analyzing the raw data available through the [public API][api], or running their own benchmarks in the [browser][explorations-benchmarks] or on the [command line][cli].